tiltedphoques/TiltedEvolution/GETTINGSTARTED.md

 ### (Optional: ) Server parameters

-Following are the arguments to start a server, they are optional.
+Following are the parameters to start a server, they are all optional.

 Eg. SkyrimTogetherServer.exe --name "SkyrimTogether Server" --port "10578" --premium